lwang-astro/PeTar/README.md

 2. _petar.hard.debug_ is used for debugging if _hard\_dump_ files appears when the code crashes.
 3. _petar.[tool name]_ are a group of tools for initialization, optimize the performance and data analysis.
 The details can be checked in the section [Useful tools](#useful-tools).

-The data analysis module are written in _PYTHON_.
+The data analysis module are written in _Python_.
-They are installed in [Install path]/include/petar Please add [Install path]/include to the _PYTHON_ include path in order to import the code.
+They are installed in [Install path]/include/petar Please add [Install path]/include to the _Python_ include path (the environment variable, $PYTHONPATH) in order to import the code.

 ## Use:
-After installation, if the [Install path]/bin is in system $PATH envirnoment, the standard way to use the code is
+After installation, if the [Install path]/bin is in the envirnoment variable, $PATH, the standard way to use the code is
 ```
 [mpiexec -n X] petar [options] [particle data filename]
 ```
 where "[mpiexec -n X]" is used when multiple MPI processors are needed and "X" is the number of processors.

-All snapshots of particle data outputed in the simulation can be used to restart the simulation.
+All snapshots of particle data generated in the simulation can be used to restart the simulation.
-To restart the simulation with the same configuration of parameters, use
+To restart the simulation with the same configuration of parameters as before, use
 ```
 [mpiexec -n X] petar -p input.par [options] [snapshot filename]
 ```
 where _input.par_ is automatically generated from the last run (stored in the same diretory of the simulation).
-If the user change the name of this file and restart, the next new parameter file also follows the new name.
+If users change the name of this file and restart, the next new parameter file also uses the new filename.
-Notice if the users want to use new options, these options must be put after "-p input.par", otherwises they are rewrited by values stored in input.par.
+Notice if users want to use new options in additional to _input.par_, these options must be put after "-p input.par", otherwises they are rewrited by values stored in _input.par_.

 ### Important tips:
 To avoid segmetantional fault in simulations in the case of large number of particles, make sure to set the OMP_STACKSIZE large enough.